-How to Stay Organized in the New School Year
+How to Stay Organized for the School Year

-A great option to keep the entire family organized at home is a monthly wall or desk calendar.
+A monthly wall or desk calendar is a great option to keep the entire family organized at home.
 Place it in a central space that all members have access to.
 This will make it easy to add events and important times to the calendar.

 A more modern approach to the monthly calendar is a dry erase option!
 They are not only aesthetically pleasing but also easy to change since you can erase them.